DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/IRF3205-motor-board-setup.rst

 Using Other External Current Sense Boards
 ------------------------------------------

 ..
-TODO:: LOW - finish this - Using Other External Current Sense Boards
+TODO:: LOW - Hardware - finish this - Using Other External Current Sense Boards

 Circuits and boards we tested are the MAX471 (up to 3A), the Pololu ACS724 (10A+), and a 5A current sense transformer for use with one output wire wrapped through it going directly to the track.

 ..
-TODO:: LOW - Add help or point to a section for external Command Station boards
+TODO:: LOW - Hardware - Add help or point to a section for external Command Station boards

 Sense Current at the Tracks instead of the motor board input
 --------------------------------------------------------------

 ..
-TODO:: LOW - Finish this.
+TODO:: LOW - Hardware - Finish this.
 Sense Current at the Tracks instead of the motor board input

 Tech Notes (IRF3205)
 ====================